Gerg/envoy_http2_tls_no_alpn/README.md

 for us, so we have to get creative.

 Current limitations:
-1. We don't currently have a good way to read the HTTP/2 frames in the response body.
-We have to copy & paste a bunch of private code from the `http2` package to read the frames.
-1. Probably some other stuff
+1. Depends on fork of golang standard library (https://github.com/Gerg/net)

 Current anti-limitations (previous limitations we resolved):
+1. We no longer have to copy the HTTP/2 frame parsing logic from the `http2` package.
+Instead we offload that to https://github.com/Gerg/net
 1. It works using either a `tls.Client` or a `httputil.ReverseProxy`
 1. In the HTTP/2 case, it issues only a single request
 1. Because it shares the TCP connection from the Upgrade request, it re-uses the same TCP connection